Make an Appointment

-Fluoroscopy is an X-ray imaging technique doctors use to observe both the structure and function of organs including the bladder, kidneys, reproductive organs, and parts of the GI tract.
-During the exam a specialized X-ray machine called a fluoroscope directs a continuous or pulsed x-ray beam at the organ to create a sequence of images that are projected onto a monitor, enabling doctors to capture a real-time, moving image of your organs.
-To obtain the best images of some organs your doctor may have you take a liquid contrast agent (often barium) by mouth, intravenously, or via an enema.
+Fluoroscopy is an X-ray imaging technique doctors use to observe both the structure and function of organs in real time, including the bladder, kidneys, reproductive organs, and parts of the gastrointestional (GI) tract.
+During the exam, a specialized X-ray machine called a fluoroscope creates a sequence of images that are projected onto a monitor, enabling doctors to capture a moving image of your organs.
+To obtain the best images your doctor may have you take a liquid contrast agent (often barium) by mouth, intravenously, or via an enema.
 This agent enhances the clarity and definition of the area being examined.

 How do I prepare for the test?

 For some types of fluoroscopic exams your doctors will ask you abstain from eating and/or drinking beforehand.
 On the day of the test you should wear comfortable clothes, and you will be asked to change into a gown when you arrive at the fluoroscopy site.
 See below for specific instructions for different fluoroscopic procedures.

 - Esophagram: During this test doctors evaluate the pharynx and esophagus while you drink a liquid containing enteric contrast.
 To prepare for this test take nothing by mouth for three hours beforehand.
 This procedure takes about 10 minutes.

 - Upper GI Series: During this test doctors study the pharynx, esophagus, stomach, and part of the small intestine.
 To prepare for this test take nothing by mouth after midnight the night before.
 You will be given an enteric contrast shake to drink prior to the exam, which will take from 30 to 60 minutes.